 Protecting the Rights of Healthcare Workers

 If you live in the Orlando area and were injured in a hospital or other health care setting, you deserve to collect a fair amount of compensation for your injury or illness.
-Serving Daytona, Melbourne and Orlando, Florida, the workers compensation lawyers at Colling, Gilbert, Wright & Carter can help you decipher the Florida workers compensation law and build a strong case that awards you the highest possible benefits.
-Please schedule your workers compensation consultation today.
+Serving Daytona, Melbourne and Orlando, Florida, the workers' compensation lawyers at Colling Gilbert Wright & Carter can help you decipher the Florida workers' compensation law and build a strong case that awards you the highest possible benefits.
+Please schedule a complimentary consultation by calling (855) 880-4741 today.